deutschebank/fluxnova-docs-manual/content/get-started/archive/java-process-app/model.md

     name: "Model a Process"
     parent: "get-started-pa"
     identifier: "get-started-pa-model"
-    pre: "Learn the basics of handling the Flowave Modeler and learn how to model and configure a fully executable process."
+    pre: "Learn the basics of handling the Fluxnova Modeler and learn how to model and configure a fully executable process."

 ---

-In this section you learn how to create your first BPMN 2.0 process with the Flowave Modeler.
-Start up the Flowave Modeler now.
+In this section you learn how to create your first BPMN 2.0 process with the Fluxnova Modeler.
+Start up the Fluxnova Modeler now.

 # Create a new BPMN Diagram